DecodeGenetics/BamHash/README.md

 ## Compiling

+External dependencies are on:
-The only external dependency is on OpenSSL for the MD5 implementation.
+ OpenSSL for the MD5 implementation htslib library (version 1.9)